sdiehl/wiwinwlh/tutorial.md

 RecursiveDo
 -----------

-Recursive do notation allows use of self-reference expressions on both sides of a monadic bind.
-For instance the following uses lazy evaluation to generate an infinite list.
-This is sometimes used to instantiate a cyclic datatype inside a monadic context that needs to hold a reference to itself.
+Recursive do notation allows for the use of self-reference expressions on both sides of a monadic bind.
+For instance the following example uses lazy evaluation to generate an infinite list.
+This is sometimes used to instantiate a cyclic datatype inside a monadic context where the datatype needs to hold a reference to itself.

 ```haskell
 {-# LANGUAGE RecursiveDo #-}